 The Hero Ingredient: Homemade autumn simple syrup will add spicy depth to this already-delicious fall cocktail by How Sweet Eats.
 (Don’t fret—the recipe teaches you exactly how to make it.
 You can whip up a batch with ease.)

 Pro Tip: The recipe calls for either ginger ale or ginger beer.
 While the choice is ultimately yours, we recommend using ginger ale to create a more casual, day drink-friendly cocktail, and opting for ginger beer when hosting a nighttime event.
 The former will feel a little more low-maintenance, while the latter will feel veritably bar-worthy.

 Why We Love It: Instead of sticking to one or two autumn flavors, this cocktail combines a whole bunch of them.
 Apple, cinnamon, pomegranate, ginger, and orange rind in the same drink?
 Yes, please.

 The Hero Ingredient: Brandy will take your wine-based drink and add all kinds of sweet, rich depth.
 Because sometimes it isn’t enough to combine wine and apple juice and all your favorite spices—you need something stronger to round out the flavor blend (and to up the ABV a tad).

-Pro Tip: When selecting the red wine to use as your base, opt for something bold but not overwhelming—fruity but not too sweet.
+Pro Tip: When selecting the red wine in this Well Plated recipe to use as your base, opt for something bold but not overwhelming—fruity but not too sweet.
 Lighter-bodied reds, like pinot noir, may prove too low-key.
 Medium-bodied reds—like merlots and zinfandels—may prove a better pick.